Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 OHASHI, Naoki

-Four simulations of hybrid crystal structures.
-Three images show intricate networks of carbon and nitrogen atoms.
-The bottom right visualizes electron density, with red and yellow contours around green atoms on a blue background, predicting chemical bonding and charge distribution at an atomic level.
+Four simulations of hybrid crystals.
+Three panels show networks of carbon and nitrogen atoms.
+The bottom right visualizes electron density, with red and yellow contours around atoms, predicting chemical bonding and charge distribution.

 Research Center for Electronic and Optical Materials SITE MAP